 When creating forms to streamline workflows and help productivity, HR teams should aim to make them simple and easy to read.
 Complicated forms lead to employees having to contact HR to get help, which goes against the entire initiative.
-For Ryan Fyfe, chief operating officer at time tracking software Workpuls, this includes paying attention to letter spacing and the types of answers requested in the form.
+For Blake Miner, partnerships manager at time tracking software Workpuls, this includes paying attention to letter spacing and the types of answers requested in the form.

 "Letter spacing reduces formatting issues caused by different fonts and line breaks," he said, advising HR teams to pay attention to those details as well in the process.

 5 Modern Data-Driven Applications That Transformed Employee and Customer Experiences

 How Louis Vuitton, Carrefour, Tesco, Pepsi Co., and PVH made the switch to NoSQL

 Boost employee engagement and retain workers in a hybrid environment